One way for executing code in a separate thread is to instantiate a Runnable object,

 If the thread needs to return with a value,

-interface has to be implemented instead of the Runnable
+the Callable interface has to be implemented instead of the Runnable.

 This is a long running operation because it needs three seconds to calculate the length.